Understanding California's Sex Offender Laws and Legal Representation

-Understanding Laws, Penalties, and Defenses Related to Assault or Battery Charges
+Understanding Assault and Battery Laws, Penalties, and Defenses

 If you are charged with a crime, understanding that charge and what penalties you might face is important.
 It’s also critical to know how California laws impact your case, whether you’re facing assault and battery charges or being accused of criminal threats or another crime.